5 Lighting Principles for Parks & Plazas

 Timer control:

-Time control meas the lighting fixtures are turned on or off at certain times set by parks and plazas operator.
+Time control means the lighting fixtures are turned on or off at certain times set by the parks and plazas operator.
 Normally, the lights will be on automatically when nightfall and off within 2 hours after sunset.
 The timer is adjustable according to the illumination needs of parks and plazas.

 Motion control:

 Motion control is functioned with the help of motion detectors.
 When visitors pass the lighting fixtures, lighting fixtures are on automatically and then off after a few minutes.
-Motion control are used at the entrances or the pathways with lower activity.
-The problem of using motion control is the possibility of annoying on and off lighting circuit.
-Additionally, the light may be off when visitors have not away from the lighting detected areas.
+Motion control is used at the entrances or the pathways with lower activity.
+The problem of using motion control is the possibility of annoying on and off lighting circuits.
+Additionally, the light may be off when visitors are not away from the lighting-detected areas.

 Both timer and motion control release the staff of parks and plazas from controlling lighting fixtures manually.
-But there is a argument about whether keep the light on during late night.
-Most operators think the light should be totally off after the parks and plazas are closed to ensure the safety of visitors, making them away from the parks and plazas.
-While others claim that the lights should be on even the parks and plazas are closed to reduce crime and offer illumination for pedestrians.
+But there is an argument about whether to keep the light on late night.
+Most operators think the light should be totally off after the parks and plazas are closed to ensure the safety of visitors, keeping them away from the parks and plazas.
+Others claim that the lights should be on even though the parks and plazas are closed to reduce crime and offer illumination for pedestrians.

-Parks and plazas ease humans from hard work or home to enjoy the nature.
-Artificial lighting provide illumination for humans to relax themself at night.
-But we should note that humans are connected with nature, keeping proper lighting makes better living environments for humans, animals and plants.
-When it come to parks and plazas lighting, conform the 5 lighting principles.
+Parks and plazas ease humans from hard work or home to enjoy nature.
+Artificial lighting provides illumination for humans to relax at night.
+But we should note that humans are connected with nature, and keeping proper lighting makes better living environments for humans, animals, and plants.
+When it comes to parks and plazas lighting, conform to the 5 lighting principles.

 Author